platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 First things first, if you don’t have a local Express project, you need to create a new Express project locally by following the official Express [installation guide](https://expressjs.com/en/starter/installing.html).

-Please refer to all the steps of the official Express installation guide for further details, but to sum it up, this is the 4 steps to create an Express app locally:
+Please refer to all the steps of the official Express installation guide for further details, but to sum it up, here are the 4 steps to create an Express app locally:

 ```bash {location="Terminal"}
 mkdir my-express-app